SEO Siloing: How to build a website silo architecture

 A major section of the site should address wealthy established families, celebrities and philanthropists, welcoming and inviting them to give.
 Discussion of all legal and related information should be provided to fully explain the benefit of a donation.

-Add 5–10 articles to the directory:
+Add 5–10 articles to the /philanthropy/ directory around these keywords:

-Build several pages answering the question, “Why should Heifer.org be made a benefactor in my will?”
+Build several pages answering the question “Why should Heifer.org be made a benefactor in my will?”
 Explain through case studies or specific examples why Heifer International should be a “charitable trust” within a will or inheritance.

-Add 5–10 articles to the directory:
+Add 5–10 articles to the /estateplanning/ directory focused on these keywords:

 - charitable trusts